Armenia: Culture & Cuisine

 Afterwards, we’ll visit Zvartnots Temple (7th c.
 UNESCO) both buildings bear witness to the implantation of Christianity in Armenia and to the evolution of a unique Armenian ecclesiastical architecture: the central-domed, cross-hall type of church) which exerted a profound influence on architectural and artistic development in the region.

-Continue to Aragatsotn Province and Armenian Alphabet Monument.
-The Armenian alphabet was created in the 5th century by scholar, theologian, and linguist Mesrop Mashtots, who is said to have seen the letters in a dream.
+Continue to Aragatsotn Province for a brief stop at the Armenian Alphabet Monument.
+The Armenian alphabet was created in the 5th century by scholar, theologian, and linguist Mesrop Mashtots, who is said to have seen the 39 letters in a dream.
+The letters were erected in 2005 to honour the 1600th anniversary.
+Next stop is Armas Winery, located in the middle of picturesque vineyards.
+Enjoy a tour and tasting of their wines.
+Next we’ll go to Armenia Wine for a visit to their wine museum and a late lunch.
+Return to Yerevan.
+Dinner on your own.
+Overnight in Yerevan.

 Breakfast at the hotel and checkout.
 Enjoy your last day in Armenia and Dilijan and drive north and the Georgia-Armenia border.
-On your way, dive into culture by tasting pancakes and homemade tea with a local family in Fioletovo village.
+On your way, dive into culture by tasting pancakes and homemade tea with a local family in Fioletovo, a small village settled in the mid-1800s by Spiritual Christians relocated from Russia.
+To this day, the Molokan Russians still live there.
+They are considered a “close” and cautious community which is an important factor in keeping their identity.
+We’ll visit a family in their home where you can see the ordinary Molokan house, wander in the garden and participate in a tea drinking ceremony around samovar with freshly baked pastries or cookies.
 Continue to the famous monastery complex of the north Haghpat Monastery (10th c., UNESCO).
 Lunch at a local restaurant before continuing to the border.
 After border formalities, we will transfer to a new bus with a Georgian driver and guide and continue to Tbilisi.
 Dinner and overnight at the hotel .
 Shota @ Rustaveli

 After breakfast, take a short walk from the hotel to the National Gallery.
 For more than a century the gallery has displayed remarkable works by both Georgian and foreign artists.
 Within it’s wide halls, guests will discover dramatic scenes of daily life, stunning portraits, and impressive urban landscapes,